pesegal/tasktracker/readme.md

 + Crash when project selector spinner is open and the edit button is pressed.
 + Fix Multi Touch Task repositioning.
-+ Make sure that swappling lists is multi-touch protected.
++ Make sure that swapping lists is multi-touch protected.
++ Project color labels not updating when project color is changed.
++ Menu Button color not reset to transparent with clicking dragging away.